Dre Campbell Farm

 Once you’ve decided to grow sage in your garden, the next step is finding sage seeds or starter plants.
 You may also want to find quality seeds for your companion plants.

 For a wider selection, order seeds from an online seed company or through mail-order catalogs.
-Some recommended online companies that offer heirloom and organic seeds include Burpee, SeedsNow, and Amazon.
+You can find heirloom and organic seeds at several online stores, like Burpee, SeedsNow, and Amazon.

 Takeaway